The Mark (San Diego)

-The Mark is the 17th tallest building in San Diego, California and is a prominent fixture in San Diego's skyline.
+The Mark is a building in San Diego, California, and is a prominent fixture in San Diego's skyline.
 It has a height of 381 ft (116 m) and 259 units.
-Located in the East Village district of Downtown San Diego, The Mark is a 33-story building that utilizes the postmodern architectural style and was designed by the architect firms Martinez & Cutri Corp. and Shears Adkins Architects, LLC.
+Located in the East Village district of downtown San Diego, The Mark is a 33-story building that utilizes the postmodern architectural style and was designed by the architect firms Martinez & Cutri Corp. and Shears Adkins Architects, LLC.